 Recall of algebraic expressions and identities.
 Verification of identities:

-CBSE Syllabus For Class 9 Maths Unit 3: Coordinate Geometry
+CBSE Syllabus For Class 9 Maths UNIT III: COORDINATE GEOMETRY

 The Cartesian plane, coordinates of a point, names and terms associated with the coordinate plane, notations, plotting points in the plane.

 CBSE Syllabus For Class 9 Maths UNIT IV: GEOMETRY

 1. INTRODUCTION TO EUCLID’S GEOMETRY (Not for assessment) (6 Periods)

 History – Geometry in India and Euclid’s geometry.
 Euclid’s method of formalizing observed phenomenon into rigorous Mathematics with definitions, common/obvious notions, axioms/postulates and theorems.
 The five postulates of Euclid.
 Equivalent versions of the fifth postulate.
 Showing the relationship between axiom and theorem, for example:

 (Axiom) 1.
 Given two distinct points, there exists one and only one line through them.